mahahhaa/semester_project_group8/README.md

 # How to run GUI

-Install python (if you haven't)
+- Install python (if you haven't)
-Install Networkx : pip install networkx
+- Install Networkx : pip install networkx
-Install Matplotlib: pip install matplotlib
+- Install Matplotlib: pip install matplotlib

 Run the program:
-Open terminal and access to the directory that contain the file python CSUFNavigatorUpdated.py
+- Open terminal and access to the directory that contain the file
+- Enter python CSUFNavigatorUpdated.py